RelationalAI/rai-gnns-tutorial/HM/installation.md

 GRANT CREATE NOTEBOOK ON SCHEMA identifier($schema_full_name) TO ROLE identifier($role_name);
 ```

-## Get data and upload to Snowflake stage
+## Get and Upload Data to the Stage

 The use cases of this tutorial are based on the [**H&M Personalized Fashion Recommendations**](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data?select=customers.csv).
 You will need to download the data from Kaggle and then upload it to the Snowflake stage you previously created.
 For that you have to follow these steps: